Dehydration

 • Conditions where dehydration carries a high risk for children

-• Complex/cyanotic congenital heart disease (especially with cardiac shunts)
+• Complex/cyanotic congenital heart disease (especially cardiac shunts)

 • Slow weight gain